Variety pack

 Common process associations: everything

-Robert’s opinion: Like castillo, it’s grown for yield, not really tasty on its own.
-It’s a common candidate for exciting processing such as the P4
+Robert’s opinion: Like castillo, it’s grown for yield, not tasty.
+I like it even less than castillo on its own due to the earthier-forward qualities.
+It’s a common candidate for exciting processing such as the peachy yeast Dehong that has so much plastic surgery flavor to overwrite the earthiness.

 Catiope